-The following table sets forth information as of June 30, 2015 for (i) all compensation plans previously approved by the Company's security holders and (ii) all compensation plans not previously approved by the Company's security holders.
+The following table sets forth information as of June 30, 2016 for (i) all compensation plans previously approved by the Company's security holders and (ii) all compensation plans not previously approved by the Company's security holders.
 Options reported below were issued under the Company's Amended 2006 Stock Option Plan.

-Plan Category Number of securities to be issued upon exercise of outstanding options, and warrants Weighted-average exercise price of outstanding options and warrants Number of securities remaining available for future under equity compensation plans (excluding securities reflected in column (a) Equity compensation plans approved by security holders Equity compensation plans not approved by security holders 7,630,000 \$0.15 5,080,000
+Plan Category Number of securities to be issued upon exercise of outstanding options, and warrants Weighted-average exercise price of outstanding options and warrants Number of securities remaining available for future under equity compensation plans (excluding securities reflected in column (a) Equity compensation plans approved by security holders 41,965,000 \$0.18 1,035,000 Equity compensation plans not approved by security holders